 Get All the Social Security Disability Benefits You Are Due

-If a disability has made it impossible for you to work, the board certified Social Security Disability benefits attorneys at Marc Whitehead & Associates are here to help you get the disability benefits to which you are entitled.
+If a disability has made it impossible for you to work, the board certified Social Security Disability lawyers at Marc Whitehead & Associates are here to help you get the disability benefits to which you are entitled.
 At Marc Whitehead & Associates, we manage the entire Social Security disability benefits application and appeals process so you can focus on taking care of yourself and your family.

 Marc Whitehead & Associates are based in Houston, Texas, and serve clients all over the nation.
-Call us today, 800-562-9830, to schedule a free, initial consultation with one of our highly experienced Social Security Disability Benefits attorneys.
+Call us today, 800-562-9830, to schedule a free, initial consultation with one of our highly experienced Social Security Disability attorneys.
 We are eager to review your claim, answer any questions you may have, and discuss your options for moving forward.
 Our number one goal is to help you get the total cash benefits you may be entitled to.